 Concussion symptoms can persist for weeks or even months post-injury.
 You may experience symptoms such as headaches, vertigo, fatigue, drowsiness, and blurred vision, which can also lead to a heavier than normal feeling in the head.
-Find out what concussion signs to look for in children.

 In general, fatigue is a feeling of excessive tiredness.
 You might feel fatigued due to lack of sleep or even because of a hangover, but there are also several medical conditions that can make you feel tired all the time.